techmyth/techmyth.github.io/content/posts/ontap-nfs-snapshots-offload-support.en.md

 OnPrem-HQ::>
 ```

 The next requirement to be able to use native snapshot offload is the creation of an advanced setting in the VM configuration called snapshot.alwaysAllowNative.
-To add this value you have to go to the VM properties then to **[VM Options => Advanced => EDIT CONFIGURATION]**.
+To add this value you have to go to the VM properties then to `[VM Options => Advanced => EDIT CONFIGURATION]`.

 ![Text](/img/2021-05-31_14-46-768x721.webp#center)

-The following image shows the value of the **snapshot.alwaysAllowNative** variable that according to VMware documentation must have a value equal to **“TRUE”**.
+The following image shows the value of the `snapshot.alwaysAllowNative` variable that according to VMware documentation must have a value equal to `TRUE`.
 You can use the following link as reference [VMware Documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-4F43BDCD-3748-4BE5-B57E-663211249EE3.html)

 ![Text](/img/2021-05-31_14-45-768x343.webp#center)

 Now i start testing to validate that the native snapshot is working in Ontap.
-First i will create a snapshot with the **snapshot.alwaysAllowNative** function set to **FALSE**.
+First i will create a snapshot with the `snapshot.alwaysAllowNative` function set to `FALSE`.
 Then i will make changes to the VM so that i can measure the speed of deleting and applying the snapshot changes to the base disk.
-In the example shown below the command **New-Snapshot** in PowerCLI was used to create a snapshot of the VM named **RocaWeb**
+In the example shown below the command `New-Snapshot` in PowerCLI was used to create a snapshot of the VM named `RocaWeb`

 ```sh
 PS /home/rebelinux> get-vm -Name RocaWeb | New-Snapshot -Name PRE_Native_Array_Snapshot | Format-Table -Wrap -AutoSize